What is a spoiler? This story about ‘Jeopardy!’ phenom James Holzhauer

 That’s when Boettcher thought to herself, “I’ve got a shot now.”

 By the time the show reached Final Jeopardy, Boettcher was leading.
 Then, the final clue: The line “A great reckoning in a little room” in “As You Like It” is usually taken to refer to this author’s premature death.
-Boettcher, who was an English major at Princeton; Holzhauer; and the third contestant all answered correctly.
+Boettcher, who was an English major at Princeton; Holzhauer; and the third contestant, Jay Sexton all answered correctly.
 (Who is Marlowe?)

-“What a game!
-Oh my gosh!” said Trebek, usually a dispassionate host.
-Holzhauer immediately walked over to give Boettcher a high-five.

 “I lost to a really top-level competitor,” Holzhauer said.
 “She played a perfect game.
 And that was what it took to beat me.”